Baseball Ready Heading to The Show

 Take Me Out To The Ballgame

-The luminous ballpark grants couples that date night feel while keeping a watchful eye on the kiddos.
+The luminous ballpark grants couples a date night feel while keeping a watchful eye on the kiddos.
 At the park, visitors can leave behind life’s stresses and find refuge from their everyday hassles.
-Within the blissful hours that followed, they enter a dream-like state, and all is well.
+Within the blissful hours that followed, they entered a dream-like state, and all was well.
 They create fresh memories of ballpark cuisine, family laughter, rooting for the home team, and having fun during the game.
-During the customary baseball game, one is mindful of the older couples and workers that have modeled the respect for blessing our flag.
+During the customary baseball game, one is mindful of the older couples and workers who have modeled the respect for blessing our flag.
 Enjoying a good old hot dog and soda while sharing time together allows a connection.

-It’s impossible not to feel excited while strolling hand in hand with a long-time love in a large stadium.
+In a vast stadium, excitement is inevitable with a long-term partnership.
 The initial crush for pre-game beer banter may disappoint.
 The sloppy aggressiveness is notable in some areas.
 I suppose you could say they show signs of having been there a while, and their patience is running a little thin.
 As you witnessed this debacle, a sad feeling could try to take hold, but you won’t let it.
 You search for the positive and hear stadium speakers playing a good old Christian song, giving you hope.
 You can sing along loud and proud, filling your heart with the spirit of the game and returning your thoughts to the wholesome family atmosphere.

 These sad scenes make you want to fill them with the joy of the Holy Spirit.
 To let them understand God is their provider and source of comfort, empowering them to resolve even trivial disagreements with His help.
-It sparks a wish for them to head home and sleep before they spoil their expected night out, a decision they would later rue.
+It sparks a wish for them to head home and sleep before they spoil their expected night out, a decision they would later regret after getting distracted with the party atmosphere.
+The exploitative reactions overshadow the game; this saddens everyone.
+Remember, be mindful that little eyes are observing, ensuring they don’t witness a stupor during a cool night of baseball.

 QUESTIONS

-Why do you talk to God and all that?
+Why do you communicate with God and such?

-One wish is to gain eloquence in answering all the questions, but I don’t have all the answers, so I’ll say this.
+I wish eloquent responses flowed easily; however, lacking complete knowledge, I offer this.
 I know our God is incredible.
 I trust and go to Him; when I do, I can do everything through Him as my coach.
 The closer I get to Him, the more attacks I can expect, and this is my opportunity to show the armor He gives protecting me in all circumstances.
-Hence the reason I am to love as I am loved.
+Hence, the reason I am to love as I am loved.

 We will struggle, but His coaching is solid and firm, and He will hold me up.
 I know I will not judge others, for His grace only sanctifies me, and it is imperative not to be self-righteous and to show the beauty God gives me.